alexk99/the_router/debian_install.md

 		bisonrouter bind_devices
 		bisonrouter dev_status

-Now your PCI devices should be using DPDK drivers and thus should be ready for BisonRouter.
+Now your PCI devices should be using DPDK drivers and thus should be ready for the BisonRouter.

 For example: